Bala Loca

-Bala Loca (originally Entero Quebrado) is a Chilean television series created by Marcos de Aguirre and David Miranda and produced by Filmosonido for Chilevisión.
+Bala Loca (originally Entero Quebrado) is a Chilean television series created by Marcos de Aguirre and David Miranda Hardy and produced by Filmosonido for Chilevisión.
 Bala loca means "stray bullet".

 The series revolves around an investigation by a disabled journalist, Mauro Murillo (Alejandro Goic), and features a cast with both established actors including Alfredo Castro, Aline Kuppenheim, Julio Milostich, Catalina Saavedra, Pablo Schwarz, Ingrid Isensee, as well as younger actors such as Fernanda Urrejola, Mario Horton and Lucas Bolvarán.

 The production was the recipient of the annual grant from Chile's National Television Council in 2014.
 It premiered on television on July 4, 2016.
 The first season ended on September 4, 2016, with a double episode.